NikolayMakhonin/svelte-themes-preprocess/README.md

 # Description

-For quickly create NodeJs module of browser helpers using these commands (just copy/paste it to the console):
+For quickly create NodeJs module with svelte components using these commands (just copy/paste it to the console):

 (Create new clear empty repository before)